-- 1. Acquaint yourself with the principles of Program Control and Program Access to Data sets, as documented in the RACF Security Administrator's Guide (SC23-3726 for OS/390 RACF (also known as RACF 2.1), and SA22-7683 for z/OS RACF). - 2.
-Determine if your installation is using RACF Program Control in BASIC mode or in ENHANCED mode. - If your system uses BASIC Program Control mode, you should add the required PROGRAM profiles with a command like: RDEF PROGRAM CKR ADDMEM('CKR.SCKRLOAD'//NOPADCHK) - If your system uses ENHANCED Program Control mode (available as of z/OS 1.4), you can add the required PROGRAM profiles with commands like:
+- Acquaint yourself with the principles of Program Control and Program Access to Data sets, as documented in the RACF Security Administrator's Guide (SA23-2289 for z/OS RACF). - 2.
+Determine if your installation is using RACF Program Control in BASIC mode or in ENHANCED mode. - If your system uses BASIC Program Control mode, you should add the required PROGRAM profiles with a command like: RDEF PROGRAM CKR\ ADDMEM('CKR.SCKRLOAD'//NOPADCHK) - If your system uses ENHANCED Program Control mode (available as of z/OS 1.4), you can add the required PROGRAM profiles with commands like:

-RDEF PROGRAM CKR ADDMEM('CKR.SCKRLOAD'//NOPADCHK) APPLDATA('MAIN') RALT PROGRAM ADDMEM('CKR.SCKRLOAD'//NOPADCHK)
+RDEF PROGRAM CKR\ ADDMEM('CKR.SCKRLOAD'//NOPADCHK) APPLDATA('MAIN') RALT PROGRAM \\ ADDMEM('CKR.SCKRLOAD'//NOPADCHK)